openharmony/docs/en/application-dev/media/avcodec/video-decoding.md

 ```
 > **NOTE**
 >
-> The word **sample** in the preceding code snippet is only an example.
+> The word 'sample' in the preceding code snippet is only an example.
 Use the actual project directory name.
 >

 ### Surface Output